agdrily/agdrily/docs/concept.md

 The aim from a meta perspective is have the game developed open source and allow anyone through github to propose changes.

 You are the assigned administrator of a colony and your job is to make the colony bigger by any means you see fit.

-Your colony core are dropped (setup) at a location on a square grid and you then build out from that.

 ## Setting